About this release

 Detecting developmental problems early provides the best opportunity to support children and families to improve outcomes.
 There is good evidence that parenting support and enriched early learning opportunities can improve outcomes for children with, or at risk of, developmental delay.
 There is also increasing evidence that intensive early interventions for children with serious developmental problems can also improve outcomes.

-All children in Scotland are offered the child health programme which includes a series of child health reviews, including an assessment of children’s development at 13-15 months, 27-30 months and 4-5 years.
+All children in Scotland are offered the child health programme which includes a series of child health reviews.
+Health Visitors usually provide reviews for preschool children, including an assessment of children’s development at 13-15 months, 27-30 months and 4-5 years.
 These reviews involve asking parents about their child’s progress, carefully observing the child, and supporting parents to complete a structured questionnaire about the child’s development.
 At the end of the review Health Visitors record whether they have any concerns about each area of the child’s development.

 Information for parents on early child development, and promoting good development, is available through Ready Steady Baby (external website), Ready Steady Toddler (external website), and Parent Club (external website).

-Data from this publication are available from the data files in the interactive data visualisation.
+Data from this publication are available from the data files section and in the interactive data visualisation.